xpmethod/xpmethod.github.io/README.md

 `image:` an image can be handled by this tag to gracefully handle image snippets.
 Avoid embedding images into the post otherwise.

-Dates in the "events" and "event" view are generated form the post title.
+`sparkle:` is an option to include the little progress report visualization seen in plain-text book project Dates in the "events" and "event" view are generated form the post title.